fschiffers/website_academic_24/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computational Photography
+  - Computational Photography/Imaging/Display
-  - Medical Imaging
+  - Generative AI and Machine Learning
-  - Computational Displays
+  - Computer Vision

 # Education to show in About widget
 education: